-As filed with the Securities and Exchange Commission on December 21, 1999 Registration No. 333-\\\\\\ SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
-20549 FORM S-3 REGISTRATION STATEMENT UNDER THE SECURITIES ACT OF 1933 HOST MARRIOTT CORPORATION (Exact name of Registrant as specified in its charter) Marvland 53-0085950 (State of Incorporation) (I.R.S.
-Employer Identification No.) 10400 Fernwood Road Bethesda, Maryland 20817 (301) 380-9000 (Address, including zip code and telephone number, including area code, of Registrant's principal executive offices) Christopher G. Townsend General Counsel 10400 Fernwood Road Bethesda, Maryland 20817 (301) 380-9000 (Name and address, including zip code, and telephone number, including area code, of agent for service) Copies to: J. Warren Gorrell, Jr., Esq.
+As filed with the Securities and Exchange Commission on July 5, 2000 Registration No. 333-SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+20549 FORM S-3 REGISTRATION STATEMENT UNDER THE SECURITIES ACT OF 1933 -----HOST MARRIOTT CORPORATION (Exact name of registrant as specified in its governing instrument) Maryland 53-0085950 (State of Organization) (I.R.S.
+Employer Identification Number) 10400 Fernwood Road Bethesda, Maryland 20817-1109 301-380-9000 (Address and telephone number of principal executive offices) Christopher G. Townsend, Esq.
+Senior Vice President and General Counsel 10400 Fernwood Road Bethesda, Maryland 20817-1109 301-380-9000 (Name, address and telephone number of agent for service) Copies to: J. Warren Gorrell, Jr., Esq.
 Bruce W. Gilchrist, Esq.
-Hogan & Hartson L.L.P.
+HOGAN & HARTSON L.L.P.
 555 Thirteenth Street, N.W.
 Washington, D.C.
-20004-1109 (202) 637-5600 Approximate date of commencement of the proposed sale of the securities to the public: From time to time after this Registration Statement becomes $% \left( 1\right) =\left( 1\right) +\left( 1\right)$ effective, as determined by market conditions.
-If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the following If any of the securities being registered on this form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, other than securities offered only in connection with dividend or interest reinvestment plans, check the following box.
-[X] If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. [ ] If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. [\] If delivery of the prospectus is expected to be made pursuant to Rule 434, please check the following box. [\] -----CALCULATION OF REGISTRATION FEE(1) Amount Proposed Maximum Aggregate Amount of to be Aggregate Price Offering Registratio Registered Per share (1) Price(1) Fee(1)(2) Title of shares Registration Registered Per share (1) to be Registered Common Stock, \$.01 par value per share(3)....
-16,859,003 \$7.96875 \$134,345,180.16 \$6,583.76 (1) Estimated solely for purposes of Rule 457(c).
+20004-1109 (202) 637-5600 -----Approximate date of commencement of proposed sale to the public: From time to time after this registration statement becomes effective.
+If the only securities being registered on this form are being offered pursuant to dividend or interest reinvestment plans, please check the following box. [\] If any of the securities being registered on this form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, other than securities offered only in connection with dividend or interest reinvestment plans, check the following box.
+[X] If this form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. [\] If this form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. [\] If delivery of the prospectus is expected to be made pursuant to Rule 434, please check the following box. [\] CALCULATION OF REGISTRATION FEE -----\\\\\ shall file a further amendment which specifically states that this Registration Statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933 or until the Registration Statement shall become effective on such date as the Commission, acting pursuant to said Section 8(a), may determine.